Pandit: Pandit as a title in Hindustani classical music

 Pandit (abbreviated as Pt. and written as पंडीत/पंडित in Marathi/Hindi) is an honorific title for an expert person in Indian classical singing and instrumental playing, used for an Indian musician.
 It is used in Hindustani classical music to recognize master performers for classical singing and other performing arts, like classical dance.
-It is used as a Music Title.
+It is used as a music title.
 The title is awarded to musicians by their teachers, prominent individuals, or members of their gharana in recognition of their expertise.
-It is used in various languages including Marathi, Hindi, Bengali, Punjabi and other languages which are there in India.
+It is used in various languages including Kannada, Marathi, Hindi, Bengali, Punjabi and other languages which are there in India.
 An Indian woman, who is an expert in Indian classical music, is given the title of pandita or vidushi.
 Ustad is the equivalent title for a Muslim man.

 Usage

 Titles of pandit (and even ustad) are appended informally to the names of classical singers and players by their admirers, individuals or institutions, once they have reached eminence in their performing art, especially on public performances.
-As they are informal titles, mentioning names of eminent singers without those appendages is ok, unlike prefixes like Dr. awarded formally by educational institutions.
+As they are informal titles, mentioning names of eminent singers without those appendages is acceptable, unlike prefixes like Dr. awarded formally by educational institutions.

-The title pandit of a classical musician and the pandit which is used as a title given to a knowledgeable person, is different.
+The title pandit of a classical musician and the pandit which is used as a title given to a knowledgeable person, are different.

-There are many pandits in Hindustani classical music, for example, Pandit Jasraj, Pandit Ravi Shankar, Bhimsen Joshi, Pandit Kumar Gandharva, Pandit Guru Jnan Prakash Ghosh, Pandit Nikhil Ghosh, Pandit Nayan Ghosh, Pandit Anindo Chatterjee, Pandit Hariprasad Chaurasia, Taalyogi Pandit Suresh Talwalkar, Pandit Yogesh Samsi, Pandit Vyenkatesh Kumar, Pandit Birju Maharaj, Pandit Kishan Maharaj, Pandit Ulhas Kashalkar, Pandit Swapan Chaudhuri, Pandit Kaivalya Kumar Gurav, Pandit Shankar Ghosh, Pandit V.G.
-Jog, etc.

 Synonym

-As ustad is equivalent to pandit but used for a Muslim man, similarly a music title that is equivalent to pandit and used for an Indian man itself is given the title of Vidwan.
+As ustad is equivalent to pandit but used for a Muslim man, similarly a music title that is equivalent to pandit and used for an Indian man itself is given the title of vidwan.
 Generally this title is given to a male Carnatic classical singer or instrument player.
 One prominent example is Vidwan Thetakudi Harihara Vinayakram.

-For a woman Carnatic classical singer or instrument player, the title of Vidushi is given.
+For a female Carnatic classical singer or musician, the title of Vidushi is given.